Looking for quick and effective DIY home security tips?

 16. Get glass break sensors.
 Since patio doors are made of safety glass, burglars can go right through the glass without getting hurt.
 But, they will think twice about that technique if they see one of these on your door.
 Glass break sensors come in versions that detect flexing of the glass and vibrations or versions that use acoustic detection.
 The down side to detecting the glass itself, is that you need a sensor on each pane of glass.
 For sliding doors, that means two sensors, same for most modern windows.
 The really old windows may have 12 panes, talk about over doing it with sensors!
 The acoustic ones can generally cover a whole room, so that cuts down on your cost.
 As long as you get them on the doors and windows most likely to be target, the burglar will still see the sensor before trying to break in.

 17. Install security film on your glass windows and doors.
 A laminate can also be used on your glass windows and doors to make it harder for a criminal to get into your house.
 Really, this just adds noise and time to the break-in, making the burglar think twice about continuing the attempt and giving you time to defend your home.
 Security film can be installed yourself, or you can hire a professional to do the installation.
+You can choose among the best window security film to enhance your window security.

 18. Here’s another great home security tip that you can take with you when you travel, as well.
 For doors without glass in them so that criminals can see the sensors, consider using a combination door stop/alarm.
 These serve a couple of purposes, 1) give you and the intruder an alert when a door is opened 2) provide an additional stop that has to be defeated in case the primary locks are bypassed by lock picking or lock bumping.
 This particular unit is pretty compact and is easy to take on you when you travel to secure the hotel room door also.
 This is a must-have device.
 But, hotel doors have multiple locks, right?
 Skip to 0:55 in this video,